-Colleges: Region by Region" list.
-This is the eighth year since 2008 that the University has been featured as one of the "Best in the Southeast."

-- The University was ranked 37th in the "South" region in the U.S. News & World Report's "2016 Best Regional Universities" report, which includes both public and private universities.
-Within this list, the University is ranked 15th among public universities.
-This is the fourth consecutive year that the University has received this recognition. - The University was ranked 31st in the "2016 Best Colleges for Veterans-South" by the U.S. News & World Report. - Confirming that the University provides one of the best values in the nation, the University was recognized by Washington Monthly magazine as one of the "Best Bang for the Buck" institutions for the third consecutive year.
-The University was ranked number one among Virginia universities in this report.
+- In September 2016, the University was recognized by The Princeton Review as one of the 139 institutions in the "Best in the Southeast" section of the "2017 Best Colleges: Region by Region" list.
+This is the 10th consecutive year that the University has been featured as one of the "Best in the Southeast." - The University was ranked 47th in the "South" region in the U.S. News & World Report's "2017 Best Regional Universities" report, which includes both public and private higher education institutions.
+Within this list, the University is ranked 16th among public universities.
+This is the fifth consecutive year that the University has been named a best regional public university by U.S. News & World Report. - The University was ranked 29th in the "2017 Best Colleges for Veterans - South" by U.S. News & World Report.
+This is the second year the University has been recognized for its distinction in serving student-veterans. - Confirming that the University provides one of the best values in the nation, the University was recognized by Washington Monthly magazine as one of the "Best Bang for the Buck" institutions for the fourth consecutive year.
+The University was ranked number 10 among Virginia public and private colleges and universities in this report. - The University was recognized by the College of Distinction organization for 2016-17 for its commitment to four distinctions: student engagement, great teaching, vibrant communities and successful outcomes. - In June 2016, the University was designated a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and the U.S. Department of Homeland Security.
+Through 2021, the University will be at the forefront of preparing graduates in cyber security and meeting the evolving demands of cyber security education.
+The University is one of six four-year institutions in Virginia and one of 127 four-year institutions in the country to earn this national designation.